-${f HOW}$ do you manage the cost, efficiency, and EFFECTIVENESS of your operations?
-How do you
+HOW do you manage the cost, efficiency, and EFFECTIVENESS of your operations? $\operatorname{HOW}\nolimits$ do you

-- incorporate CYCLE TIME, PRODUCTIVITY, and other efficiency and EFFECTIVENESS factors into your WORK PROCESSES; - prevent defects, service errors, and rework; - · minimize costs or students performance, as appropriate; - minimize the costs of inspections, tests, and PROCESS or PERFORMANCE audits, as appropriate; and - balance the need for cost control and efficiency with the needs of your STUDENTS and STAKEHOLDERS?
+- incorporate CYCLE TIME, PRODUCTIVITY, and other efficiency and EFFECTIVENESS factors into your WORK PROCESSES; - prevent defects, service errors, and rework; - minimize warranty costs or CUSTOMERS' PRODUCTIVITY losses, as appropriate; - minimize the costs of inspections, tests, and PROCESS or PERFORMANCE audits, as appropriate; and - balance the need for cost control and efficiency with the needs of your CUSTOMERS?